Don Johnson (gambler): Gambling

 At age 30, Johnson was hired to manage Philadelphia Park, a racetrack that evolved into the Parx Casino.
 After managing that and other racetracks, he served as a state regulator in Oregon, Idaho, Texas, and Wyoming.
 In the early 2000s, he founded Heritage Development, a Wyoming-based company that uses computer-assisted wagering programs for horse racing.

-During the financial crisis of 2008, casinos became desperate to entice high rollers.
-In 2010, Johnson was made offers to play at the highest stakes.
-He negotiated several changes to standard casino blackjack in order to gain a mathematical edge.
+During the 2008 financial crisis, casinos became desperate to entice high rollers.
+In 2010, Johnson was offered to play at the highest stakes.
+He negotiated several changes to standard casino blackjack to gain a mathematical edge.
 These changes included dealers being forced to stay on soft 17, a 20% rebate where casino would refund 20% of his losses (20 cents to every dollar) for losses exceeding $500,000, six decks, re-split aces, and others.

 During a 12-hour marathon at the Tropicana, Johnson recalls three consecutive hands where he won $1.2 million, including one hand where he profited $800,000.
 Johnson bet $100,000 and was dealt two eights, which he split.
-Surprisingly, another two eights came, and he split again, wagering a total of $400,000.
+Surprisingly, another two eights came, and he split again, wagering $400,000.
 He was then dealt a three, a two, another three, and another two on the four hands, allowing him to double down on each hand.
 He was now wagering a total of $800,000.
-The dealer busted and Johnson ended up winning $800,000 in profit.
+The dealer busted, and Johnson ended up winning $800,000.

-Under these conditions Johnson was able to beat Tropicana out of nearly $6 million, Borgata out of $5 million, and Caesars out of $4 million.
+Under these conditions, Johnson was able to beat Tropicana out of nearly $6 million, Borgata out of $5 million, and Caesars out of $4 million.
 His total profits neared $15.1 million and seriously hurt casino profits.
-Though not banned from Tropicana and Borgata, the two casinos stopped Johnson from playing under those conditions and limits, while Caesars effectively banned him from playing.
+Though he was not banned from Tropicana and Borgata, the two casinos stopped Johnson from playing under those conditions and limits, while Caesars effectively banned him from playing.